-These challenges contribute to the scarcity of real-world event-based datasets, prompting researchers to increasingly turn to synthetically generated datasets.
-Leveraging advanced simulators, synthetic datasets provide a scalable and cost-effective alternative, enabling the generation of diverse and accurately labelled data.
-ESIM \citep{esimRebecq18} for example, being one of the most accurate in the literature, makes use of an adaptive rendering scheme that only samples frames when necessary.
+These challenges contribute to the scarcity of real-world event-based datasets, prompting researchers to increasingly turn to synthetically generated datasets, produced by advanced simulators.
+ESIM \citep{esimRebecq18}, for example, being one of the most accurate in the literature, makes use of an adaptive rendering scheme that only samples frames when necessary.
 Such a rendering scheme adapts the sampling rate to the predicted dynamics of the visual signal, allowing for a faithful simulation of events when fast motion occurs.
-ESIM has been used to generate several synthetic event-based optical flow datasets, including MultiFlow \citep{multiflowGehrig24}, and HREM \citep{hremLuo24}.
+ESIM has been used to generate several synthetic event-based optical flow datasets, including MultiFlow \citep{multiflowGehrig24} and HREM \citep{hremLuo24}.
 MultiFlow contains multiple moving objects undergoing continuous similarity transformations, along with dense ground-truth optical flow.
 HREM, on the other hand, comprises 100 virtual scenes designed to replicate real-world indoor and outdoor environments.
-BlinkSim, proposed by \citet{blinksimLi23}, is another \gls{ebc} simulator that includes a powerful rendering engine capable of building thousands of scenes with different objects and motion patterns at high frequency.
-This simulator gave rise to the BlinkFlow dataset, which improves generalization performance of state-of-the-art methods by 40\% on average.
-Another synthetic dataset is the MDR created by \citet{mdrLuo23}.
-It makes use of Blender to create indoor and outdoor 3D scenes and includes diverse camera motions and high frame-rate videos between images.
+BlinkSim, proposed by \citet{blinksimLi23}, is another \gls{ebc} simulator that includes a powerful rendering engine capable of generating thousands of scenes with different objects and motion patterns at high frequency.
+This simulator gave rise to the BlinkFlow dataset, which improves the generalization performance of state-of-the-art methods by 40\% on average.
+Another synthetic dataset is MDR created by \citet{mdrLuo23}.
+It makes use of Blender \citep{blenderBlender23} to create indoor and outdoor 3D scenes and includes diverse camera motions and high-frame-rate videos.